Internet-of-People/iop-location-based-network/doc/DeveloperGuide.md

     (local services, other network nodes and end user clients) and implements the application business logic for all interfaces in a single `Node` class on top of a spatial database
+  - `network` implements asynchronous communication on top of TCP.
+     Contains an abstraction for a Reactor task queue, a connection class to read/write byte buffers asynchronously and a generic Tcp server that accepts connections asynchronously.
   - `messaging` provides utilities to convert between basic application data holder classes and ProtoBuf messages.
 Additionally it defines an interface to dispatch requests to a peer and return its responses (i.e. hiding the complexity of communication) and defines implementations used for serving remote requests and a proxy for using services of a potentially remote node without exposing any communication details.
+  - `server` assembles the network and messaging together.
+Defines a client and server classes for dispatching requests and pairing them up with responses that may come out of order.
-  - `network` implements communication on top of TCP.
-Defines interfaces for client session and a generic Tcp server.
-Implements a session on top of blocking TCP streams and gives a server implementation that runs a request dispatch loop for its sessions.
-It also implements a message dispatcher that sends requests to a remote peer using a network session.
+    It also implements a message dispatcher that transparently sends requests to a remote peer using a network session.
   - `main` instantiates, links and runs all these building blocks that make up the software.
 - `test` contains sources to test our software